Peruzal/xamarin-android-guide/docs/navigation.md

 ```

 Now, let’s setup the drawer in our activity.
 We can also setup the menu icon too.

+!!! note
-Note: Make sure you implement the correct `OnPostCreate(Bundle savedInstanceState)` method.
+    Make sure you implement the correct `OnPostCreate(Bundle savedInstanceState)` method.
 There are 2 signatures and only `OnPostCreate(Bundle state)` shows the hamburger icon.

 ```cs
 using Android.App;